projectcalico/calico/networking/bgp.md

 and they should have `routeReflectorClusterID` in their spec.
 These won't be part of the existing node-to-node BGP mesh, and will be the route reflectors when the mesh is disabled.
 These nodes should also have a label like `route-reflector` in order to select them for the BGP peerings.
-[Alternatively](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/), you can run `kubectl drain <NODE>` on existing nodes in your cluster, but this will cause a disruption on the workloads on those nodes as they are drained.
+[Alternatively](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/), you can drain workloads from existing nodes in your cluster by running `kubectl drain <NODE>` in order to configure them to be route reflectors, but this will cause a disruption on the workloads on those nodes as they are drained.

 2. Also set up a [BGPPeer](#configure-a-node-to-act-as-a-route-reflector) spec to configure route reflector nodes to peer with each other and other non-route-reflector nodes using label selectors.